 GL’s MFC-R2 Analog implementation using MAPS™ CAS and WCS commands.

 During outgoing call, the signaling tone and the MFR2 forward digits are sent using a sequence of tone commands.
 The signaling tone is removed when a call is placed and register signals are sent.
 While receiving MFR2 backwards digits superimposed on the signaling tone, will be separated into voiceband and signaling tone using band filters.

 While simulating incoming call, MFR2 backward digits are superimposed onto the signaling tone without interrupting the signaling tone for transmission.
 The incoming signals can be decoded using standard WCS signal and digit detectors to monitor the receiving signals.

 SS5/ATS-No.5 Call Simulation

-MAPS™ CAS supports Signalling System No 5 Line and register signalling procedure simulation as per Q.140- Q.199.
+MAPS™ CAS supports Signaling System No 5 Line and register signaling procedure simulation as per Q.140- Q.199.
 SS5 specifications.
 SS5/ATS-No.5 call simulation is automated with ready-to-use scripts and facilitates to add events on active calls.

 ATS-No.5 is a variant of SS5 signaling system, which is used in order to Seize a line, clear a line from either calling or called user side, block a line and answer a call.
 Line signals use one or two tones.
 VCSs are able to distinguish between different line signals by keeping track of the call state during the call setup or clearing procedure.
 Line signals can be sent from either side of an inter-VCS link.
 ATS-No.5-line signals are compelled implying that each line signal sent in one direction has a corresponding acknowledgement line signal in the opposite direction.